-Workspace Comparision
+Workspace Comparison

-Developer Sandbox environments and Testnet workspaces are used for development and testing.
-Mainnet workspaces are used to deploy into production (with real funds).
+• Developer Sandbox environments and Testnet workspaces are used for development and testing.

 Even though each workspace type has different capabilities, they all utilize similar APIs and SDKs, allowing you to develop and test your code against "lower" environments before deploying to your live production environment.